batibot323/routing-01/README.md

 ## Scratch TODO
 Just finished with re-routing to a working instance and server discovery.
 Things to work on next:

-1. Timeout
+1. Timeout - Done!
-2. Research more!
+2. Research more! - Done!
-3. Circuit breaker
+3. Circuit breaker - Done!
-4. Share code by Wednesday night so they have time to read it.
+4. Share code by Wednesday night so they have time to read it. - Done!
+5. Handle scenario `GET /liveness` also results from an error or timeout
+    - Think when to delete server from `serverInfo` and send a restart signal to the instance
+6. Increase resiliency
+    - What if you can't even send a restart signal?
+Create an orchestration server that should spin up another instance and use Routing API `POST /server-discovery`.
+7. Parametrize things!

 One implementation is server discovery + self-healing from simple API.
 But for now, I'll let Routing API send a signal to the instances to restart if they're permanently stuck.